spencerjbeckwith/bionicle/README.md

 Note that **you should not use ```async/await``` for these events except for in testing.** This is because ```async/await``` will make everything pause until the promise resolves, which is impossible if things are paused as most PromisedEvents depend, under normal circumstances, on any number of future animation frames.
 If execution pauses, the frames will not happen naturally and so the promises will, unintuitively, never resolve.
 However, ```async/await``` are incredibly useful in a testing situation as you won't need to chain ```.then``` every time you want to use a promise.
 You can also set the ```instantaneous``` flag of PromisedEvents to resolve them and their effects immediately - just make sure you implement support for ```instantaneous``` every time you add events to a PromisedEventTarget.
 But even instantaneous promises wait for a full JavaScript loop to complete before resolving, so you'll still need either ```.then``` or ```async/await```.

 **Also note that all PromisedEvent listeners must return a promise of their own and resolve to an event instance.** To resolve events of different types, you may need to call and use their promises and then ```resolve()``` your outer promise in the ```.then()``` call of the different event.
 These promises resolve to the event, that way you can mutate the event through different listeners - such as changing the damage of an attack or the turns of an applied status.
+If you're doing it wrong, TypeScript will probably complain at you.

 ### Writing PromisedEvent Promises/Listeners